MicrosoftDocs/Advertising-docs/BingAds/scripts/examples/keywords.md

 }
 ```

-## Get stats for all keywords in an ad group
+## Get performance data for all keywords in an ad group
 ```javascript
 function getKeywordStats() {
   var adGroupName = 'YOUR AD GROUP NAME';